LamininSolutions/mfsql-connector/source/mfsql-integration-connector/using-and-managing-logs/error-tracing/index.rst

 correction of synchronization errors.
 This feature is explained in detail in Correcting Synchronization Errors.

 Common Errors
 -------------

-**Failed to insert ObjID** :
+**Failed to insert ObjID**

- Error message :Cannot insert the value NULL into column 'Name of Column', table 'Nme of Table'; column does not allow nulls.
+Error message :Cannot insert the value NULL into column *Name of Column*, table *Name of Table*; column does not allow nulls.
 INSERT fails.
 Cause for error.
 It is likely that a change was made in M-Files changing a property to required and where there are missing values in for the property in M-Files.

 Corrective action.
-option 1.
-Add the missing values in M-Files and retry the updating of the table. option 2: edit the table in SSMS and remove 'is not null' from the column of the table.
+-  option 1.
+Add the missing values in M-Files and retry the updating of the table.
+-  option 2: edit the table in SSMS and remove 'is not null' from the column of the table.
 After the values have been added using SSMS the column settings can be reset to 'is not null'.

-**Unable to establish a correction** :
+**Unable to establish a correction**

 A .NET Framework error occurred during execution of user-defined routine or aggregate: